eternaldensity/Sandcastle-Builder/README.md

 - VITSSÅGEN, JA! actually works now
 - Reduced BKJ and BFJ's power a lot but now they don't decay at all
 - DoN's power doesn't decay, instead the price increases.
+- Fiddled with some Judgement Dip + Time Travel stuff so time travellers have a chance of surviving

 ### 0.9992
 - fix tagged loot mustard